 I was among the poorest students in law school.
 But the dean gave me a full ride and always helped me out with money when I needed it.

 Throughout law school I fantasized about legally taking from banks with the same ruthlessness and disregard for fairness that Washington Mutual and the California developer took from the trailer park tenants.
 So long as it was legal, I wanted to inflict as much collateral damage as I could.
 Fortunately, my dream came true and I now make my living passionately fighting against banks in court on behalf of the underdog.

 Ironically, the morally bankrupt corporations that fueled my passion to attend law school became financially bankrupt before I had time to pass the bar and exact my revenge.
 After 120 years in business, Washington Mutual bank collapsed in 2008.
 The subprime market scandal of 2007 hit before the California developer could subdivide the park.

 Michael Fuller’s childhood mobile home was leveled in 2006.
-The lot sits vacant and undeveloped.
+The lot sat vacant and undeveloped for over a decade.